DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Prompts and Configuration Settings

 \subsection{Automated Task Generation}

-The Examiner uses the following prompt to transform a raw Information Tree into a structured ``Deep \& Wide'' research task.
+The Examiner uses the following prompt to transform a raw Information Tree into a structured ``Depth \& Width'' research task.
 The system dynamically calculates word count constraints based on the tree depth and width.